patricia-raj/assignment-fintech-casestudy/README.md

 ## <ins>1.
 Company Overview :</ins>

 ComplyAdvantage, a global data technology company transforming financial crime detection.
-It’s powered by ComplyData,the world’s ==hyperscale source of financial risk insights.==
+It’s powered by ComplyData,the world’s <mark>hyperscale source of financial risk insights.</mark>
-A new anti-money laundering (AML) program aimed at growth-focused startups called ComplyLaunch™ is launched.
+A new <mark>anti-money laundering (AML) program </mark> aimed at growth-focused startups called ComplyLaunch™ is launched.
-The program provides qualified startups with free access to the company’s award-winning AML and Know Your Customer (KYC) tools and resources needed to uncover and reduce the threat of money-laundering activities so they can onboard new customers with lower risk and greater trust.
+The program provides qualified startups with free access to the company’s award-winning AML and <mark>Know Your Customer (KYC) tools</mark> and resources needed to uncover and reduce the threat of money-laundering activities so they can onboard new customers with lower risk and greater trust.

 |   Company |   Details|